Start a Student Organization

 Chartering a New Student Organization at Loyola

 Any group of five or more Loyola students desiring to establish an organization may apply to become a Registered Student Organization with the Department of Student Life and Ministry and the Student Government Association.
-Sororities and Fraternities interested in chartering on campus should first contact the Director of Student Life and Ministry, Dr. Dale O'Neill, to submit an expansion application.
+Sororities and Fraternities interested in chartering on campus should first contact the Assistant Vice President of Student Life and Ministry, Dr. Dale O'Neill, to submit an expansion application.

 The process for chartering an RSO is listed below: